kellytr/pioreactor-led-calibration-plugin/README.md

 To perform this calibration, insert your vial containing media into the Pioreactor and submerge your light probe.
 Follow the prompts on the command line.
 The plugin will increase the light intensity, and prompt you to record the readings from your light probe.
 A calibration line of best fit will be generated based on your light probe readings.

+## Use the calibration on the UI

 An automation will become available on the web interface.
+To use this automation, use two LED cables in each of channels C and D, and insert the bulbs into the X2 and X3 pockets on the Pioreactor vial holder. **Calibrations for LEDs in channels "C" and "D" must exist.**

 In the _Pioreactors_ tab, under _Manage_, you can _Start_ an _LED automation_.
 A new option becomes available in the drop-down menu called "Calibrated Light/Dark Cycle".
-To use this automation, use two LED cables in each of channels C and D, and insert the bulbs into the X2 and X3 pockets on the Pioreactor vial holder. **Calibrations for LEDs in channels "C" and "D" must exist.** Once set up, input your desired light intensity in AU (ex.
+Input your desired light intensity in AU (ex.
 1000 AU).
-The automation will set the percent light intensity such that an output of 1000 AU occurs on both LEDs.
+The automation will set the percent light intensity such that an output of 1000 AU occurs on **both** LEDs.

 ## Subcommands